bastie/JavApi4Swift/Sources/JavApi/JavApi⁴Swift.docc/Java2Swift.md

 0. Exit factor: Find a Swift project that already meets your requirements.
 1. Problem factor: In result of hidden check 3rd party dependencies.
 2. Problem factor: In result of sometimes complex test, check loops in code.
 Sometime refactoring of loops especially for loops on Java site is a good idea.
 Do same if you translate Non-Java code like C. A good for loop only iterate over elements, that is equal to count as iterate over number range.
+3. Problem factor: Check types contains names of types equals names of methods.
+It is not allowed in Swift.
+I rename most the type name in `...Value`.
+4. Nice to have: Check if method parameternames equals to names of variables in source code.
+I like the often in C# used variant of call the parametername `new...`.

 #### abstract classes